hashkat/hashkat/docs/README.md

 * Update citation page when 'Transcending language barriers in a realistic model of an online social network' paper is submitted

 * No mention in the documentation of the network queries from *network.h* that can be inputted to learn certain network information

+* the code map image on the developers page needs to be fixed